cmayer/DeepNNPhylogeny/README.md

 Topology and model predictions/classifications require the quartet-pattern-counter to be in your system path or in the directory you run the python programs in.
 (Needs to be verified.)

-## Pretrained neural networks can be downloaded on Dryad.
+## Pre-trained neural networks can be downloaded on Dryad.
 You can train your own neural networks as follows:
-Quick start with the default parameters.
+Quick-start with the default parameters.

 Training neural networks is done by simulating a large number of data sets and using the pattern frequency vectors together with the known topology to train a neural network to classify the topology or the model of sequence evolution.
-Simulations are conducted with the software [PolyMoSim avaiable on github](https://github.com/cmayer/PolyMoSim).
-PolyMoSim has to be installed and must be avaiable in the system path in order to run training tasks.
+Simulations are conducted with the software [PolyMoSim available on github](https://github.com/cmayer/PolyMoSim).
+PolyMoSim has to be installed and must be available in the system path in order to run training tasks.
 The PolyMoSim software is not required if you only want to predict/classify models or topologies.

 In order to train a neural network for model prediction run:
 ```